angr/angr-doc/docs/simprocedures.md

 No extraction of arguments is performed, no complex control flow happens.

 Control flow is controlled by the length argument to `Hook.wrap`.
-After the function finishes exectuting, the next step will start at 5 bytes after the hooked address.
+After the function finishes executing, the next step will start at 5 bytes after the hooked address.
 If the length argument is omitted or set to zero, execution will resume executing the binary code at exactly the hooked address, without re-triggering the hook.
 The `Ijk_NoHook` jumpkind allows this to happen.

 If you want more control over control flow coming out of a user hook, you can return a list of successor states.